“A moment of self-compassion can change your entire day. A string of such moments can change the course of your life.” – Dr. Chris Germer

 On Q13 Fox News Seattle, Blair explains why Mindfulness is a Simple Process.

-Blair Carleton is a Washington State-certified Recovery Coach and teacher specializing in Mindful Self-Compassion.
+Blair Carleton is a Mindfulness Coach, Washington State-certified Recovery Coach, and lifelong teacher.
 Her focus is on helping adults, young adults and teens build emotional resources, skills, strengths and capacities to deal with difficult emotions, self-judgment and shame.

 When we honor our emotions, and send love and care and kindness to the hurt, scared, angry, wounded parts of ourselves that we usually numb and spend so much effort hiding, we can then move through them, release them and live life with more authenticity and joy than we could ever imagine.